 There are a number of consumer complaints bodies in Ireland and abroad that protect your rights.
 Some of these bodies are based in law, others are regulated by the industry, others are voluntary organisations.
 Some consumer complaints bodies have the power to prosecute offenders, others have the power to make recommendations or non-binding directions.

 If you are unsure of your rights, get help from the various information sources listed in consumer protection organisations.
 An Alternative Dispute Resolution Body may also be able to help you.
 In some cases, there is no relevant complaints body and you may then have to consider taking a case to the Small Claims Court.

 Anything you buy under a hire purchase (HP) or a consumer hire agreement must be of merchantable quality, as described and fit for its purpose.
 In other words, consumer rights in this situation are the same as as if the goods were purchased outright.
 If you are dissatisfied with goods received under a consumer hire agreement, you should make your complaint to the retailer who sold you the goods.
 You may also be able to make a complaint to the finance company.
-If you are unhappy with the retailer's response, you should contact the National Consumer Agency (NCA).
+If you are unhappy with the retailer's response, you should contact the Competition and Consumer Protection Commission (CCPC).
 The Central Bank of Ireland is responsible for the regulation of credit institutions and has implemented a Code of Conduct for credit institutions.